-- For care of raw alloy parts, I get best results by washing as you would the rest of your vehicle with a non corrosive detergent, but avoid abrasive brushes or sponges.
-For that show like finish I like to use stainless steel cleaning wipes like these ‘Steel Kleen Stainless Wipes‘ after I have dried the car.
+- For care of painted alloy parts, I get best results by washing as you would the rest of your vehicle with a non corrosive detergent, but avoid abrasive brushes or sponges.

 - These kits need little to no maintenance, simply checking for loose fasteners and adjusting any latches is sufficient.